haykam821/Small-Endermen/README.md

 ## Usage

-This mod adds small endermen, which are rarer than normal endermen.
-They are two blocks high, meaning they can reach the same places that players can.
+This mod adds small and tiny endermen, which are rarer than normal endermen.
+Small endermen are two blocks tall, while tiny endermen are around 1.5 blocks tall.
+As a result, they can reach the same places that players can.